rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 Color is extracted in a similar way, although the realsense gazebo driver does not provide the correct offsets for the r,g,b channels, requiring us to patch the field values.

-After extracting the positions and colors as numpy arrays, the entire cloud can be logged as a batch with `rr.log_points`
+After extracting the positions and colors as numpy arrays, the entire cloud can be logged as a batch with `rr.Points3D`
 ```python
 def points_callback(self, points: PointCloud2) -> None:
     """Log a `PointCloud2` with `log_points`."""